 COVID-19 Pandemic

-Whilst Government guidance has been revised to allow certain activities to take place in church buildings, it is still vital that the necessary hygiene and social distancing precautions are kept in place in order to protect the NHS and save lives.
+Whilst Government guidance has been revised to allow activities to take place in church buildings, it is still vital that the necessary hygiene and social distancing precautions (if warranted) are kept in place in order to protect the NHS and save lives.

 We, in the Guild, want to ask you all to look after yourselves, and your congregations.
 Follow the advice given to you from the NHS and from the Church and dioceses websites, please remember to keep checking for any updated information.